opalmedapps/opal-admin/docs/architecture.md

 ```

 [Apps](https://docs.djangoproject.com/en/dev/ref/applications/) provide a way to structure certain functionality.
 An app should focus on a single aspect of a project.
 The [App Structure page](apps/structure.md) contains information about how an app is structured.

+For more information on app design please see *Two Scoops of Django* Chapter 4.